xialuxi/NanoLog/README.md

-For hft won't have large output burst and real-time checking by human is a requirement, I add the feature for dumping txt-log directly .
+For hft won't have too many logs and real-time checking by human is a requirement, I add the feature for dumping txt-format logs directly .